 Plaintiff's sole alleged basis for joinder - its explanation of the "BitTorrent Protocol" - is meritless.
-In fact, nothing in the BitTorrent Protocol creates a relationship amongst the hundreds of Defendants residing in all different parts of the country.
-As one court concluded recently in an identical case:
+In fact, nothing in the BitTorrent Protocol creates a relationship amongst the Defendants.
+As one court concluded last year in an identical case:

 Under the BitTorrent Protocol, it is not necessary that each of the Does 1-188 participated in or contributed to the downloading of each other's copies of the work at issue - or even participated in or contributed to the downloading by an of the Does 1-188. ...
 The bare fact that a Doe clicked on a command to participate in the Bit Torrent Protocol does not mean that they were part of the downloading by hundreds or thousands of individuals across the country or the world.